 Do you have a website that is extremely slow for mobile web?

-WebFast is a service that AMPifies your entire website.
-Check us out at https://webfast.co or email us at [email protected] and our AI can speed up your website within a week.
-We don't need access to any of your internal APIs and there is minimal technical work involved.
+WebFives is a service that AMPifies your entire website.
+Check us out at https://webfives.com or email us at email@example.com and we will speed up your website within a day.

 Make your mobile website load under a second.